 On each vaccination day, we will assess you to check for any new medical problems since your last visit and make sure that you are still happy to go ahead.
 We will also take some blood tests.
 All women will also have a urinary pregnancy test.
-The vaccines will be given into the muscle of your upper arm, usually on the non-dominant side.
+The vaccines will be given into the muscle of your upper arm, usually on the non-dominant side (e.g. left arm if right-handed).